 Credit Hour Cost: $212

-At the University of Florida, the academic focus is problem solving and critical thinking, two concepts that students will encounter in the 120-credit-hour Bachelor of Science in Sport Management degree.
-The program blocks off the entire 8th semester to complete the Internship in Sport Management requirement, in which students get the chance to work in the industry for 13 weeks.
-However, in previous semesters, you’ll be taking classes like:
+UF’s academic focus is on problem-solving and critical thinking.
+Students will encounter both concepts in the 120-credit bachelor of sports management.
+The program blocks off the entire 8th semester to complete the Internship in Sport Management requirement.
+Here, students get the chance to work in the industry for 13 weeks.
+However, in previous semesters, they take classes such as:

 - Sport and Business Finance